belovebist/speech-recognition/README.md

 	It is currently being developed using Python along with C/C++ integration.

-	Just the first stage of development is complete (i.e. Feature extraction using Mel-scale Frequency Cepstral Coefficients (MFCC)).

-	Python packages required for implementation and analysis : python3-numpy python3-scipy python3-matplotlib.
+	Python packages required for implementation and analysis : numpy, scipy, matplotlib.

-	Source-code will be posted soon.